(This article was featured at Muscle and Strength.)

 When you put 100 percent effort into both of them you will receive the results that you are looking for.
 You do not have to be perfect but your effort needs to be high.

-Train with passion and intensity and eat to match your goals.
+Train with passion and intensity, eat to match your goals, and get some great sleep while keeping your stress low.
 End of story.

 You may also be interested in: